Analytic AC conductivities from holography

 The solution for the 2-charge black hole in AdS$_4$ is given by Eq.~\eqref{eq:sol4-axion} with $\alpha=1$.
 The temperature is

 where $a^2L^2=2r_h(r_h-b)$.
 There is a minimum temperature.
 The extremal limit is always at $a=0$, in contrast to the 3-charge black hole in AdS$_4$.
 The extremal geometry apparently has a finite temperature despite there is no horizon enclosing the spacetime singularity.
-However, the dimensionless temperature $\tilde{T}=T/a$ is infinite in the extremal limit.
 The solution of the perturbation equation~\eqref{eq:fluctuation} with the infalling boundary condition at the horizon is

-where $H\ell(a,q;\alpha,\beta,\gamma,\delta;z)$ is the (local) Heun function.
+where $H\ell(\tilde{a},\tilde{q};\tilde{\alpha},\tilde{\beta},\tilde{\gamma},\tilde{\delta};\tilde{z})$ is the (local) Heun function.
 The Green's function is given by

-where $H\ell'(a,q;\alpha,\beta,\gamma,\delta;z)$ is the derivative of the Heun function.
+where $H\ell'(\tilde{a},\tilde{q};\tilde{\alpha},\tilde{\beta},\tilde{\gamma},\tilde{\delta};\tilde{z})$ is the derivative of the Heun function.

-The conductivity without the momentum dissipation has been obtained in Ref.~\cite{Kiritsis:2015oxa} for $b>0$, and an AdS$_5$ counterpart was obtained in Ref.~\cite{DeWolfe:2012uv}.
+The conductivity without momentum dissipation has been obtained in Ref.~\cite{Kiritsis:2015oxa} for $b>0$.
 The following result is for general $b$.
 When the axions vanish ($a=0$), the solution of $A_x(r)$ is

 When $2\omega L^2>|b|$, the first term with the $\omega\to\omega+i\epsilon$ prescription describes infalling wave in the IR for either $b>0$ or $b<0$.
 Thus the infalling boundary condition requires $C_2=0$.
 The Green's function is given by